aridjayarecipes/cutesrecipes.web.app/content/post/1801-recipe-of-speedy-blueberry-muffins.md

 ##### Instructions to make Blueberry Muffins:

-1. Mix batter well, but don't over mix.
+1. Mix batter well, but don&#39;t over mix.
 Add blueberries.
 Pour into muffin papers in muffin tins.
 1. Bake at 425 for 5 minutes then at 375 for 25-30 minutes.